 Overview of Fire Stations in Auburn Hills

 AHFD’s vehicle fleet includes a variety of vehicles used in the protection of the City of Auburn Hills to mitigate both small and large medical and fire emergencies.
-At the end of 2020, AHFD own and operate a total of seventeen (17) vehicles which include three (3) administrative vehicles, one (1) command vehicle, two (2) fire prevention vehicles, one (1) utility vehicle, four (4) rescue ambulances, two (2) fire engines, three (3) aerial ladder trucks and one (1) special response vehicle.
+At the end of 2022, AHFD owned and operated a total of seventeen (17) vehicles which include three (3) administrative vehicles, one (1) command vehicle, two (2) fire prevention vehicles, one (1) utility vehicle, four (4) rescue ambulances, two (2) fire engines, three (3) aerial ladder trucks and one (1) special response vehicle.

 EMS - Rescues